 Education - Amador County Unified School District and County Office of Education are combined.
 They provide educational services to approximately 4,000 students.
-Within the county there are six elementary schools, two junior high schools, two comprehensive high schools, a continuation high school, an independent study program and a community school for expelled students.
+Within the county there are seven elementary schools, three junior high schools, two high schools and three alternative schools.
 Amador County Schools and the Probation Department have always worked collaboratively to address truancy and other social issues with the intended outcome to have healthy students and families.